1. N Meetings in One Room

 📚 Problem Overview:

 We need to check if we can reach the last index of the nums array.
-Each element in nums[i]
+Each element in nums[i] tells us the maximum jump we can take from index i.

 We can solve this problem using the Greedy Approach.